Schaka/media-client-guide/README.md

-# Media Client - A guide to streaming local via Jellyfin on a budget
+# Media Client - A guide to streaming local media via Jellyfin on a budget

 ## Introduction